zowe/docs-site/docs/user-guide/server-side-install-overview.md

 Zowe server-side components can be installed either on z/OS only, or both on z/OS and on Docker.

-The following diagram provides a roadmap for installation using the three primary installation methods.
+The following diagram presents a roadmap for installation using the three primary installation methods.
 If you plan to install these components using a container build, see Installing Zowe Containers.

 ![Install the Zowe z/OS runtime](../images/install/install.png)

 The Zowe z/OS binaries are distributed in the following installation formats.
-They contain the same contents but you install them by using different methods.
+Each of these  formats contain the same contents, but the installation methods vary.
-### Runtime installation methods details
+### Details of runtime installation methods

-Select one of the following methods to install the Zowe server-side components on z/OS.
+Select from the following methods to install the Zowe server-side components on z/OS.
 <!-- Add the advantages and disadvantanges to each method -->

-   - **Convenience build**

-     Zowe z/OS binaries are packaged as a PAX file which is a full product install.
-Transfer this PAX file to a USS directory and expand its contents.
-Use the [zwe](installandconfig.md#zwe-server-command) command `zwe install` to extract a number of PDS members which contain load modules, JCL scripts, and PARMLIB entries.

-     To obtain and install the convenience build, see [Installing Zowe runtime from a convenience build](install-zowe-zos-convenience-build.md).

    - **SMP/E build**